ulyssis/siyu/_pages/science.md

 layout: page
 title: science
 permalink: /science/
-description: I work on a variety of projects related to metallicities and magnetism on the smallest stars and warmest brown dwarfs.
-Click below for details.
+description: I'm interested in most things related to the smallest stars and warmest brown dwarfs.
+The majority of my projects are related to magnetic activity, but I'm also fascinated by metallicites, ages, and kinematics.
+Some of my larger projects are summarized here.
 ---

 {% for project in site.projects %}